eoinok/phpForLoop/README.md

 # Part 1

 Modify the code in phpForLoop.php so that it counts up to 20.
 Test your code by visiting http://localhost/phpForLoop.php.
-Once it works - commit and push your changes by typing ***git commit -am "put a good msg here"*** and ***git push origin main***
+Once it works - commit and push your changes by typing ***git commit -am "put a good msg here"*** and then ***git push origin main***

 # Part 2